gabr-iele/iMuseum/Second Iteration/2nd_Delivery.md

 ### Cloud infrastracture costs

-We choosed to employ Firebase as cloud backend in our final infrastructure.
+We chose to employ Firebase as cloud backend in our final infrastructure.
 Given the work done at the time of the compilation of this document, the following costs have been taken into account:

   - Authentication: **$0.06/verification**
   - Storage: **$0.026/GB**